Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Overall, you will probably find this book to be of the most practical benefit if you live in the US.
 However, there’s also plenty there for those of us doing polyamory in the rest of the world.
 In short, it’s for anyone who is polyamorous (or poly-curious) and wants to learn about how polyamorous people navigate the realities of 21st Century life.

-Boyle begins by briefly introducing polyamory, the concept of polyamorous families, and the methodology behind her survey in chapter 1.
+Boyle begins Monogamy, In This Economy? by briefly introducing polyamory, the concept of polyamorous families, and the methodology behind her survey in chapter 1.
 In chapter 2, she explores the different formats that polyamorous households can take as well as the challenges that issues such as property zoning and limitations presented by mortgage and leasing laws.
 Chapter 3 is all about the sometimes-thorny (and emotive) issues of beds and bedrooms, as well as adjacent issues around closet space, household chores, and bathrooms.

 Chapter 4 addresses preconceptions about polyamory and the ways they can impact polyamorous families.
 It also tackles problems in relationships and the ways these can spill over to impact the entire network, and the unique challenges that living in small spaces can present.
 Chapter 5 covers making your home your own, with tips on how to ensure that everyone feels welcome and at home in the shared family space.
 I found the insights around understanding how your family actually uses space to be particularly insightful.
 Chapter 6 is all about metamours, from scheduling conflicts to navigating privacy in shared spaces.
 It also covers managing jealousy when you all live together.